 There are three physical design types of bicycle parking that are mentioned within the various municipalities: horizontal, vertical, and stacked bicycle parking.
 The City of Toronto describes a "stacked bicycle parking space" as a horizontal bicycle parking space that is positioned above or below another bicycle parking space and equipped with a mechanical device providing floor level access to both bicycle parking spaces.
-Example photos of each of these types is shown in Table 3.
+Example photos of the three types are shown in Table 3.